 Once you start therapy, you have to go forever

-When it comes to mental health, there are no quick fixes.
-Strengthening your brain through therapy is like maintaining your body through exercise.
-It takes patience, time, practice, and persistence.
 Every person who enters therapy is a unique individual, which means there is no universal formula to determine how long it will take to make the client feel better.
-Committing yourself to enter therapy is a way to learn about yourself to enter counselling to learn about yourself.
-Additionally, one can also improve their decision-making process, resulting in more uplifting feelings regularly.
-Therapy is an investment in yourself.
+Committing yourself to enter therapy is a way to learn about yourself to enter counseling to learn about yourself.

 It is important to note that therapy should always have a goal.
 When that goal is met, you will naturally phase out of therapy.
 On the other hand, you might know that goal initially, and in those cases, you and your therapist will figure out goals together.